phpearth/docs/README.md

 also write blog posts or articles as they learn something new for multiple reasons: to share the knowledge with others and to strengthen their knowledge on the particular topic as well (like taking notes when studying for an exam).

-The following pages will point out topics required for every PHP developer in particular on different skill levels.
-Most chapters also include further 3rd party links at the bottom in the `See Also` sections, to study a particular topic in more details.

 ## Download documentation